henrikac/algostruct/README.md

 # AlgoStruct

-A collection of data structures of algorithms.
+A collection of data structures and algorithms.

 ## Purpose of this project
 * Make learning [Go](https://golang.org/) more fun.